M0hdF41Z4N/AI-ML-Projects/Hand-Gesture-Recognition/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/KelvinPuyam/Hand-Gesture-Recognition/blob/main/LICENSE).
+This project is licensed under the [MIT License]